-The Office of Third Party Billing is charged with generating additional revenue for the school system for special education students who have medical assistance.
-Over the years, the federal and state governments have changed the process and mechanisms for billing.
-Recently, audits by the Office of the Inspector General of the United States (OIG) have pointed out flaws in state administration of these programs.
+The Office of Third Party Billing is charged with generating additional revenue for the school system for special education students who have medical assistance, students who receive health services in school-based health centers and have related insurance coverage, and social services-placed students who reside in Baltimore County while another LEA is responsible for the cost of their tuition.
+Over the years, the federal and state governments have changed the process and mechanisms for Medicaid billing.
+Audits by the Office of the Inspector General of the United States (OIG) in 2001 and 2005 have pointed out flaws in state administration of these programs.
 In BCPS, the revenue from this program is used to support and enhance special education and health-related services in accordance with State of Maryland policy.

-Revenue is decreasing due to federal and state regulatory changes.
+Revenue was decreasing due to federal and state regulatory changes.
 At the federal level, the Center for Medicare and Medicaid Services (CMS) proposed two rules that were to eliminate case management and transportation billing.
-Congressional action has placed a moratorium on the implementation of these regulations until April 2009.
-At the state level, the billing rates have been decreased by approximately 50% for services.
-MSDE and DHMH unilaterally decreased the rates after the OIG rates audit of the State of Maryland in 2005.
-Due to decreasing revenues, BCPS requested and received funding from Baltimore County government to support positions that can no longer be supported by generated revenues.
-Additional funds may be needed for FY2010 or support to schools may need to be decreased.
+Congressional action delayed and subsequently eliminated these regulations allowing BCPS to continue to generate revenue for the 2008-2009 school year.
+At the state level, the billing rates have been decreased by approximately 50% for services and remain suppressed, pending a state rate review and approval from CMS.

-The Office of Third Party Billing will continue to work with schools and offices in order to determine ways to sustain and enhance this revenue source.
+The Office of Third Party Billing will continue to work with schools and offices in order to determine ways to sustain and enhance these revenue sources.